electronicarts/gigi/readme/tutorial/tutorial.md

 We are going to make a technique which takes in an input texture, blurs it, and gives the result as an output texture.
 First we'll make the textures.

-Right click in the center area (that has a grid) to bring up the "Create Node" menu and choose "resourceTexture" to create a new texture.
+Right click in the center area (that has a grid) to bring up the "Create Node" menu and choose "Texture" to create a new "resourceTexture" node.

 ![](createtex.png)